- Places to Explore

 Museum of Fine Arts Review

 Count on staying a while if you have any hope of seeing what's here.
 Eclecticism and thoroughness, often an incompatible pair, have coexisted agreeably at the MFA since its earliest days.
-From Renaissance and baroque masters to impressionist marvels to African masks to sublime samples of Native American pottery and contemporary crafts, the collections are happily shorn of both cultural snobbery and shortsighted trendiness.
+From Renaissance and baroque masters to impressionist marvels, African masks and sublime samples of Native American pottery to contemporary crafts, the collections are happily shorn of both cultural snobbery and shortsighted trendiness.

 The MFA's collection of approximately 450,000 objects was built from a core of paintings and sculpture from the Boston Athenaeum, historical portraits from the city of Boston, and donations by area universities.
-The MFA has more than 60 works by John Singleton Copley; major paintings by Winslow Homer, John Singer Sargent, Fitz Hugh Lane, and Edward Hopper; and a wealth of American works ranging from native New England folk art and colonial portraiture to New York abstract expressionism of the 1950s and 1960s.
-Also of particular note are the John Singer Sargent paintings adorning the Rotunda.
-They were specially commissioned for the museum in 1921, and make for a dazzling first impression on visitors coming through the Huntington Street entrance.
+The MFA has more than 70 works by John Singleton Copley; major paintings by Winslow Homer, John Singer Sargent, Fitz Henry Lane, and Edward Hopper; and a wealth of American works ranging from native New England folk art and colonial portraiture to New York abstract expressionism of the 1950s and 1960s.
+Also of particular note are the John Singer Sargent murals adorning the Rotunda.
+They were unveiled at the museum in 1921 and make for a dazzling first impression on visitors coming through the Huntington Avenue entrance.

 American decorative arts are also liberally represented, particularly those of New England in the years before the Civil War.
 Native son Paul Revere, much more than a sounder of alarms, is amply represented as well, with superb silver teapots, sauceboats, and other tableware.

-Fifteen second-floor galleries contain the MFA's European painting and sculpture collection, dating from the 11th century to the 20th.
-Among the standouts are Donatello's marble relief The Madonna of the Clouds and J. M. W. Turner's powerful work The Slave Ship.
-Most striking, however, is the William I. Koch Gallery, a former tapestry room whose 40-foot-high marble walls are now hung, nearly floor to ceiling, with 53 dramatic Renaissance and baroque paintings by El Greco, Claude Lorraine, Poussin, Rubens, Tintoretto, Titian, Van Dyck, Velázquez, Veronese, and other masters.
+More than thirty galleries contain the MFA's European painting and sculpture collection, dating from the 11th century to the 20th.
+Standouts include Donatello's marble relief Madonna of the Clouds and J. M. W. Turner's powerful work Slave Ship.
+Contemporary art has a dynamic home in the MFA's dramatic I. M. Pei–designed building.

-The year-round cocktail party "MFA Fridays," from 5:30 to 9:30—held weekly in summer and monthly at other times—has become quite the social event.
+The year-round cocktail party "MFA First Fridays," from 6 to 9:30—held monthly—has become quite the social event.
 Stop by to admire the art in a festive atmosphere.

-Be aware that the museum will require you to check any bag larger than 11"x15", even if it's your purse.
+Be aware that the museum will require you to check any bag larger than 11 inches by 15 inches, even if it's your purse.
 So save that oversize bag for another day and bring along only the essentials.

 Fodor's Trip Planning Ideas